reedhedges/AMRISim/stage/README-Windows.txt

 map /usr/local to wherever you unpack these.
 I added C:\msys\1.0\lib;C:\msys\1.0\local\lib to PATH in the System control panel (click Advanced...) so Windows could find the DLLs at program runtime.
-(When we package our MobileSim simulator based on stage, then we just copy the required DLLs and other runtime files into the same directory as MobileSim.)
+(When we package our AMRISim simulator based on stage, then we just copy the required DLLs and other runtime files into the same directory as AMRISim.)

 I generated the Stage configure script like this: